With a Stolen iCloud Password, Your Mac Can Be Held Hostage

 A Feature Becomes a Bludgeon -- To be crystal clear, iCloud has not suffered a major breach.
 Rather, this attack was made possible thanks to breaches at other sites that revealed usernames and passwords.
 The problem stems from people using the same password on both iCloud and a site that was breached.
 Since nearly five billion accounts have been exposed in breaches over the years, it’s entirely likely that the bad guys have your credentials from those snapshots.

-You would think an attack relying on reused passwords would already have happened at iCloud, and it has: many iCloud users had problems a few years ago when weak passwords in early breaches were cracked.
+You would think an attack relying on reused passwords would already have happened to iCloud, and it has: many iCloud users had problems a few years ago when weak passwords in early breaches were cracked.
 The thing is, crackers are still churning away at stronger passwords from those exfiltrated databases using ever more powerful computational engines.
 Thus, passwords that might have withstood cracking in the past are falling to this continued effort.
 Plus, because Apple now actively encourages two-factor authentication, some people still rely on relatively weak passwords due to the belief that 2FA will protect them.
 That’s actually a reasonable assumption — except in this one terrible case!

 2FA does prevent someone with just your password from gaining full access to your iCloud.
 What criminals have realized more recently is that they can still wreak havoc on accounts that have crackable passwords, regardless of 2FA.